ankitsrivastava07/frontend/README.md

 2.)
 Show microservice response.

 3.)
-Circuit Breaker pattern (fault tolerance) to prevent from cascading failure and showing human readable response to the user.
+Circuit Breaker pattern (fault tolerance) to prevent from cascading failure and showing human readable response message to the user.